wso2/docs-choreo-dev/en/docs/choreo-concepts/data-planes.md

 The private data plane observability architecture is centered around a strong commitment to data privacy and compliance.
 This is achieved through a strategic decision to retain logs and observability data within the data planes itself.
 Key aspects of this architecture include:

-- Data storage at source: Logs and observability data are stored within the data plane itself, enhancing security, simplifying access, and ensuring compliance.
+- **Data storage at source**: Logs and observability data are stored within the data plane itself, enhancing security, simplifying access, and ensuring compliance.
-- Direct browser-to-data-plane interaction: The Choreo Console in the user's browser directly interacts with APIs in the data plane, reducing potential data routing complexities and ensuring a more secure, direct flow of information.
+- **Direct browser-to-data-plane interaction**: The Choreo Console in the user's browser directly interacts with APIs in the data plane, reducing potential data routing complexities and ensuring a more secure, direct flow of information.
-- Reduced data exposure points: Fetching data directly from the data plane's APIs minimizes the number of data transfer points, effectively decreasing the chances of data exposure or interception.
+- **Reduced data exposure points**: Fetching data directly from the data plane's APIs minimizes the number of data transfer points, effectively decreasing the chances of data exposure or interception.
-- Compliance with regulatory standards: The architecture supports data locality, aligning with global regulatory standards like GDPR and CCPA by keeping data in its original environment.
+- **Compliance with regulatory standards**: The architecture supports data locality, aligning with global regulatory standards like GDPR and CCPA by keeping data in its original environment.
-- Improved performance and real-time insights: Direct interaction between the browser and data plane results in faster data retrieval, providing users with immediate insights.
+- **Improved performance and real-time insights**: Direct interaction between the browser and data plane results in faster data retrieval, providing users with immediate insights.
-- User transparency and control: Users have a clear view of their data's location and access methods, alongside granular control over data access.
+- **User transparency and control**: Users have a clear view of their data's location and access methods, alongside granular control over data access.

 ### Security

 The Choreo private data plane ensures extensive, production-grade security, ranging from infrastructure and architecture to zero-trust network security.
 All incoming traffic is protected by a firewall and must undergo authentication and authorization via the API Gateway.
 It also provides end-to-end network traffic encryption using Cilium transparent encryption, ensuring efficient data path encryption.

 For details on the private data plane security levels supported in Choreo pricing plans, see [Private Data Plane Security Levels](../references/private-data-plane-security-levels.md).

+### Management models

+Choreo supports the following management models for private data planes (PDPs), fostering collaboration between WSO2 and customers across diverse scenarios:

+  - WSO2 fully managed (infrastructure and PDP in WSO2 subscription) model
+  - WSO2 fully managed (infrastructure and PDP in customer subscription) model
+  - Customer self-managed (WSO2 provides installation script and updates) model

+To explore each management model in detail so that you can make informed decisions depending on the supported cloud-based operations and security, see [Private Data Plane Management Models](../references/private-data-plane-management-models.md).